ServiceStack/redis-config/README.md

     ./stop-all.sh

-Note: The bash scripts for OSX and Linux require execute permission which can be enabled with:
+The bash scripts for OSX and Linux require execute permission which can be enabled with:

     chmod a=rx start-all.sh

-### Notes
+    chmod a=rx stop-all.sh

+### Checking the running instances

-After spawning the different redis-server instances the `start-all` script will pause.
-Wait a few seconds until you see **+slave** and **+sentinel** log entries in the sentinel servers console which shows the sentinels successfully auto-detecting and registering the different slave and sentinel instances.
-Hitting return will ping the first 2 Sentinel servers for info on the current master and slaves, showing everything is working and configured correctly.
+After spawning multiple redis-server instances the `start-all` script will pause for a key press.
+Wait a few seconds before hitting return until you see **+slave** and **+sentinel** log entries in the Sentinel's console output.
+These entries show the sentinels successfully auto-detecting and registering the different redis instances.

+Hitting return will ask the first 2 Sentinel servers for info of the current master and slaves.
+If everything's configured and working correctly it will show info on each server.

+### Reset to Original Configuration

-To capture the active state of the roles of the different redis instances, redis will add this information to the bottom of the redis configuration.
-You can reset it back to the original configuration by discarding all changes which git lets us do with:
+To capture the active roles of the different redis instances, redis will rewrite the redis.conf and sentinel.conf files.
+You can reset it back to the original configuration by discarding all changes in your cloned git repository which git lets us do with:

     $ git reset --hard head

 ## Sentinel Configuration

 The goal of this project is to specify the minimal amount of info required to create a working Sentinel configuration.
-Anything not specified falls back to use the **redis.conf** defaults shipped with the latest stable Redis distribution.
+Anything not specified falls back to use the original **redis.conf** defaults shipped with the latest stable distribution of Redis.

+The configurations are logically split into separate `/server-{port}` directories to match the redis and sentinel instances to run on each server.
+They use layered config so they're easily customizable and can be started independently with the included per-server start/stop scripts.

 We'll take a close look at how one of the slaves are configured to see how it fits together.
-For this example we'll walk through the OSX configuration located at [/sentine3/osx](https://github.com/ServiceStack/redis-config/tree/master/sentinel3/osx):
+For this example we'll walk through the configurations for OSX located at [/sentine3/osx](https://github.com/ServiceStack/redis-config/tree/master/sentinel3/osx):

 ```
 /osx